Anthony Epstein

-Personal life
+Early life

-Epstein was born on 18 May 1921, and educated at St Paul's School in London, Trinity College, Cambridge, and Middlesex Hospital Medical School.
+Epstein was born in London on 18 May 1921, and educated at St Paul's School, London; Trinity College, Cambridge; and Middlesex Hospital Medical School.

-In 2006, Epstein was awarded a D.Sc. from Bristol.
-Epstein turned 100 in May 2021.
-He is a Patron of Humanists UK.

 Career

+Epstein was Professor of Pathology (1968–1985) and head of department (1968–1982) at the University of Bristol.
+He was a fellow of Wolfson College, Oxford, from 1986 until 2001, and was an honorary fellow from 2001 until his death.

-Epstein was Professor of Pathology, 1968–1985 (now professor emeritus), head of department, 1968–1982 at the University of Bristol.
-In 1979 he was elected a Fellow of the Royal Society of London and was its vice-president from 1986 to 1991.
+In 1979 he was elected a Fellow of the Royal Society (FRS) and was its vice-president from 1986 to 1991.
 He was awarded its Royal Medal in 1992.
-Epstein was awarded the CBE in 1985, and knighted in 1991.
-He was a fellow of Wolfson College, Oxford, from 1986 until 2001, and has been an honorary fellow since 2001.
+Epstein was appointed Commander of the Order of the British Empire (CBE) in the 1985 Birthday Honours, and knighted in the 1991 New Year Honours.
 Epstein was also a founding Fellow of the Academy of Medical Sciences in 1998.
+In 2006, Epstein was awarded a Doctor of Science (DSc) degree by Bristol.

 Burkitt lymphoma studies

 Epstein was the first person to propose that Burkitt's lymphoma was a cancer caused by a virus.
-Upon hearing a lecture given by Denis Parsons Burkitt in 1961 about this newly described cancer, Epstein changed his research focus from cancer causing viruses in chickens to searching for a viral origin of Burkitt's lymphoma.
+Upon hearing a lecture given by surgeon Denis Parsons Burkitt in 1961 about this newly described cancer, Epstein changed his research focus from cancer-causing viruses in chickens to searching for a viral origin of Burkitt's lymphoma.
 After more than two years of working with tumour cells from Burkitt's patients and subsequently working to isolate a virus from them, the Epstein–Barr virus was finally discovered in February 1964.

+In a tribute to Epstein in his 100th year, the European Association for Haematopathology noted that his "perseverance, rigorous scientific observations and a bit of serendipity" resulted in the first cell culture in suspension from human lymphocytes.
+In 1963, a flight from Uganda was supposed to deliver fresh tumour samples into a foggy London.
+The flight was diverted to Manchester causing a delay in delivery.
+When the samples finally arrived into London, they seemed useless, containing a cloudy fluid.
+However, under the microscope the cloudiness was not due to bacteria, as originally thought, but to huge numbers of viable, free-floating lymphoma cells.
+Thus, the first cell culture of Burkitt lymphoma was achieved, designated EB cells.
+In 1964, using electron microscopy, Anthony Epstein and his research assistant Bert Achong discovered viral particles in EB cells, resulting in the seminal paper published in 1964, "Virus particles in cultured lymphoblasts from Burkitt's lymphoma" by Epstein, Achong and Barr.
+This was the first demonstration of viral particles in a human tumour.

+Personal life and death

+In 1950, Epstein married Lisbeth Knight.
+Together they had three children: a daughter and two sons.
+They separated in 1965.
+In later life, his long-term partner was the virologist Kate Ward.

+Epstein turned 100 in May 2021.
+He died on 6 February 2024 at his home in London, at the age of 102.

+He was a Patron of Humanists UK.